sans-github/sans-github/README.md

 # About

-I use github to expeirment on the topics of backend, cloud, and software design.
+To experiment backend, cloud, and software design.